khmarochos/monkeyman/doc/lib/MonkeyMan.pm.md

     Optional.
-This parameter shall be a reference to a hash containing parameters to be passed to the [Getopt::Long->GetOptions()](https://github.com/melnik13/monkeyman/tree/dev_melnik13_v3/doc/lib/Getopt::Long->GetOptions\(\)) method (on the left corresponding names of sub-methods to get values of startup parameters.
-It creates the `parameters` method which returns a reference to the [MonkeyMan::Parameters](https://github.com/melnik13/monkeyman/tree/dev_melnik13_v3/doc/lib/MonkeyMan::Parameters) object containing the information of startup parameters accessible via corresponding methods.
+This parameter shall be a reference to a hash containing parameters to be passed to the [Getopt::Long->GetOptions()](https://github.com/melnik13/monkeyman/tree/dev_melnik13_v3/doc/lib/Getopt::Long->GetOptions\(\)) method (on the left corresponding names of accessors to values of startup parameters.
+It sets the the `parameters` attribute which returns a reference to the [MonkeyMan::Parameters](https://github.com/melnik13/monkeyman/tree/dev_melnik13_v3/doc/lib/MonkeyMan::Parameters) object containing the information about startup parameters.
 Thus,

     ```perl
     parameters_to_get => {